-Your security deposit return is governed by state laws that define how long your landlord has to return it.
+Your security deposit return is governed by state laws that define how long your landlord has to return it (along with other deposit-related provisions).
 Here are some guidelines on how long a landlord typically has to provide you with your security deposit return.
 Always check your state's laws, because many time-periods have exceptions to these general rules:

 14 days: Alaska, Arizona, Hawaii, Nebraska, South Dakota, Vermont, Washington.

 20 days: Delaware, Rhode Island.

 30 days: Arkansas, Connecticut, Illinois, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Missouri, Montana, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Wyoming.

 45 days: District of Columbia, Indiana, Maryland, Mississippi, Virginia.

 Others: Alabama (35 days), Florida (15 to 60 days - depending on whether the tenant disputes the deductions), New York ("a reasonable time"), Oregon (31 days).

 While "a reasonable time" is up for interpretation, with respect to New York's security deposit return deadline, this ultimately is decided on a case-by-case basis in small claims court (should it get to that point).